AdrianNiu/twitter-sentiment-analyzer/README.md

 5. Run `npm run server`
 6. Run `npm run client`
 7. Running the two previous commands will open a web browser with the application

+## Usage

+1. Login with your username and password or navigate to the Register page to set up an account with your username and password.
+2. Users can access the "About" page whether or not the user is logged in.
+The "About" page provides overview information on the twitter sentiment analyzer.
+3. In the main search page or home page, user can type in the keyword or hashtag they are interested to obtain the most recent tweets and generate sentiment visualization results.
+4. The search result returns the most recent 15 tweets from tweeter API and compute the sentiment score based on AFINN Sentiment Lexicon.
+5. After the user complete a search, user can save the pie chart and view it later in the chart page.
+Users can also save a specific tweets of their interest and view it later in the result page.
+6. Under the chart page, user will be able to view the saved sentiment result with time stamp and keyword searched.
+User can add/edit note on a specific saved pie chart.
+7. Under the result page, user will be able to view the saved tweets, timestamp, keyword, sentiment score and notes.
+User can also add/edit note on a specific saved tweet.
+8. Clicking "Delete" on any specific pie chart or tweet will remove it from the page with popped confirmation.
+9. By cliicking on the search button or home button, user will be direct back to the search interface to complete a new search.